 My Lord and My God have mercy on my sinful, pitiful self.
 How I yearn for you yet turn so quickly away.
 How little time I make for you yet expect you to perform miracles in my life.
 How little I understand the sacrifice You made for me – that you allowed Yourself, Your Son, My Saviour, Jesus Christ to not be saved from his incredible suffering and death.
 How quickly I cry out that you have abandoned me without, even for a moment, stopping to think of Christ who was left on the cross to die – die a painful, humiliating death for love.
-How weak my faith when things get tough and how high my expectations that “I” should be made alright.
+How weak my faith is when things get tough and how high my expectations that “I” should be made alright.
 How tightly I cling to my own will without regard for others, for You, all the while knowing that my will is worthless and set on worthless goals.

 I think of Veronica, a woman who bravely and without regard for herself rushed to Jesus to wipe His adorable face.
 It brings me to tears because as much as I want to believe I would have run too to wipe the Adorable Face of my God suffering for me, I know that on my own it never would have happened.
 I know that left to my own devices I would have shaken hands with the devil and wondered why this man who claimed He was something could do nothing in the face of human pressure and I probably would have walked away and said nothing, did nothing, to protest the wrong done to the innocent.